getzola/zola/docs/content/documentation/content/shortcodes.md

 ### Shortcodes without body

 Simply call the shortcode as if it was a Tera function in a variable block.
-All the examples below are valid calls of the YouTube shortcode.

 ```md
 Here is a YouTube video: